 In May 2019, a public referendum held in Switzerland approved the Swiss Federal Act on Tax Reform and AHV Financing (TRAF) proposals previously approved by the Swiss Parliament.
 The Swiss tax reform measures were effective on January 1, 2020.
 Changes in tax reform include the abolishment of preferential tax regimes for holding companies, domicile companies and mixed companies at the cantonal level.
 The enacted changes in Swiss federal tax were not material to the Company's consolidated financial statements.
-Swiss cantonal tax was enacted in
+Swiss cantonal tax was enacted in December 2019.

-December 2019.
 The Company is still assessing the transitional provision options it may elect; however, the legislation is not expected to have a material effect on the Company's consolidated financial statements.

 In certain cases, tax law requires items to be included in the Company's income tax returns at a different time than when these items are recognized in the consolidated financial statements or at a different amount than that which is recognized in the consolidated financial statements.
 Some of these differences are permanent, such as expenses that are not deductible on the Company's tax returns, while other differences are temporary and will reverse over time, such as depreciation expense.
-These differences that will reverse over time are recorded as deferred tax assets and liabilities on the consolidated balance sheets.
-Deferred tax assets represent deductions that have been reflected in the consolidated financial statements but have not yet been reflected in the Company's income tax returns.
+These differences that will reverse over time are recorded as deferred tax assets and liabilities on the consolidated financial statements but have not yet been reflected in the Company's income tax returns.
 Valuation allowances are established against deferred tax assets to the extent that it is determined that the Company will have insufficient future taxable income, including capital gains, to fully realize the future deductions or capital losses.
-Deferred tax liabilities represent expenses recognized on the Company's income tax return that have not yet been recognized in the Company's consolidated financial statements or income recognized in the consolidated financial statements or income recognized in the company's income tax return.
+Deferred tax liabilities represent expenses recognized on the Company's income tax return that have not yet been recognized in the Company's consolidated financial statements or income recognized in the consolidated financial statements or income recognized in the consolidated financial statements or that have not yet been recognized in the Company's consolidated financial statements or income recognized in the consolidated financial statements or income recognized in the consolidated financial statements that has not yet been recognized in the Company's consolidated financial statements or income recognized in the consolidated financial statements that has not yet been recognized in the Company's income tax return.